Lazy Parameter Tuning and Control: Choosing All Parameters Randomly From a Power-Law Distribution: Runtime Analysis

 \subsection{Recommended Hyperparameters}

 In this subsection we subsume the results of our runtime analysis to show most preferable parameters of the power-law distributions for the practical use.
-We point out the runtime with such parameters on \onemax and $\jump_k$ in the following corollary.
+We point out the runtime with such parameters on \onemax and $\jump_k$ in Corollary~\ref{cor:hyperparameters}.
+We then also prove a lower bound on the runtime of the \ollga with static parameters to show that when $k$ is constant (that is, the most interesting case, since only then we have a polynomial runtime), then the performance of the heavy-tailed \ollga is asymptotically better than the best performance we can obtain with the static parameters.

 \begin{corollary} Let $\beta_\lambda = 2 + \eps_\lambda$ and $\beta_p = 1 + \eps_p$ and $\beta_c = 1 + \eps_c$, where $\eps_\lambda, \eps_p, \eps_c > 0$ are some constants.
 Let also $u_\lambda$ be at least $2^n$ and $u_p = u_c = \sqrt{n}$.
 Then the expected runtime of the heavy-tailed \ollga is $O(n \log(n))$ fitness evaluations on \onemax and $e^{O(k)}(\frac nk)^{(1 + \eps_\lambda)k/2}$ fitness evaluations on $\jump_k$, $k \in [2..\frac{n}{4}]$. \end{corollary}